kambi-sportsbook-widgets/combo-widget/README.md

 3. `selectionLimit` - integer - the maximum allowed selections, the bet slip supports up to 12 outcomes
 4. `replaceOutcomes` When selecting a different outcome in a betoffer that has already been added to the betslip, should we replace it?
 5. `widgetTrackingName` - string - tracking name for analytics purposes
+6. `oddsRange` - array - Filters out events if none of their bet outcomes is not with this range (Should be an array of 2 numbers for example `[1.5, 5.5]`)

 ### Build Instructions